-Prior to joining Skadden in April 2019, Mr. Nein worked at another top international law firm in its Frankfurt and London offices.
+Prior to joining Skadden, Mr. Nein worked at other top international law firms in Frankfurt and London.

 His significant representations since joining Skadden include advising:

 - Hermann Rosen, founder of ROSEN Group, a global leader in inspection and integrity management services for energy transmission pipelines, in the carve-out of the company’s New Ventures division, the sale of ROSEN Group to Partners Group AG and a significant reinvestment by Mr. Rosen in the new ownership structure